-Accounting principles generally accepted in the United States of America require that the required supplementary information on pages 6-18 and 100-114 as listed in the table of contents be presented to supplement the interim financial information.
-Such information, although not a part of the interim financial information, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the interim financial information in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the required supplementary information on pages 6-21 and 104-118 as listed in the table of contents be presented to supplement the interim financial information.
+Such information, although not a part of the interim financial information, is required by the Governmental Accounting Standards Board (GASB) who considers it to be an essential part of financial reporting for placing the interim financial information in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, applicable to reviews of interim financial information.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-The supplementary information on pages 115-121 as listed in the table of contents is presented for the purpose of additional analysis and is not a required part of the interim financial information.
+The supplementary information on pages 119-125 as listed in the table of contents is presented for the purpose of additional analysis and is not a required part of the interim financial information.
 These schedules are the responsibility of MTA's management and were derived from and relate directly to the underlying accounting and other records used to prepare the interim financial information.
 The supplementary information has been subjected to the review procedures applied in our review of the interim financial information.
 We are not aware of any material modifications that should be made to the supplementary information.
 We have not audited the supplementary information and do not express an opinion on such information.

-Report on Consolidated Statement of Net Position of the Business-Type Activities of the MTA as of December 31, 2018
+Report on Consolidated Statement of Net Position of the Business-Type Activities of the MTA as of December 31, 2019 and Reports on the Financial Statements of the Fiduciary Activities of the MTA as of December 31, 2019 and 2018

-We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the business-type activities of the MTA, which include the consolidated statement of net position as of December 31, 2018, and the related consolidated statement of revenues, expenses and changes in net position and cash flows for the year then ended (not presented herein); and we expressed an unmodified audit opinion on those audited consolidated financial statements of the business-type activities of the MTA in our report dated June 26, 2019, which contains emphasis of matter paragraphs related to the significant subsidies from other governmental entities that the MTA receives and the adoption of GASB 75; and also contains other matter paragraphs related to the inclusion of required supplementary information and supplementary information in the financial statements.
-In our opinion, the accompanying consolidated statement of net position of the business-type activities of the MTA as of December 31, 2018, is consistent, in all material respects, with the audited consolidated financial statements of the business-type activities of the MTA from which it has been derived.
+We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the business-type activities of the MTA, which include the consolidated statement of net position as of December 31, 2019, and the related consolidated statement of revenues, expenses and changes in net position and cash flows for the year then ended (not presented herein), and the fiduciary activities of the MTA, which include the statements of fiduciary net position as of December 31, 2019 and 2018, and the related statement of changes in fiduciary net position; and we expressed unmodified audit opinions on those financial statements of the business-type activities and fiduciary activities of the MTA in our reports dated May 29, 2020, which contains emphasis of matter paragraphs related to the significant subsidies the MTA receives from other governmental entities, the adoption of GASB 84, and the impact of the novel coronavirus (COVID-19), and also contains other matter paragraphs related to the inclusion of required supplementary information and supplementary information in the financial statements.
+In our opinion, the accompanying consolidated statement of net position and statements of changes in fiduciary net position of the fiduciary activities of the MTA as of December 31, 2019 and 2018, are consistent, in all material respects, with the audited consolidated financial statements of the business-type activities of the fiduciary activities of the MTA as of December 31, 2019 and 2018, are consistent, in all material respects, with the audited consolidated financial statements of the business-type activities of the fiduciary activities of the MTA from which it has been derived.